aks-devXP/Stick_Hero_Project/Readme.txt

 Junit Tests: SinglePlayerGameScreenControllerTest & PlayerTest to demonstrate singleton pattern.

 Backgrounds, Buttons & Sounds: Non-Copyrighted Entities are used which are free to use for personal purposes, taken from the web.

+Assumption:
+1. During Movement of Character pausing the game might lead to end of the game run.
+2. High score is set to zero after re-executing the Driver Class.(After termination of program)
+3. Very quick flipping might lead to skipping cherries sometimes.